Eigenvalue asymptotics for the damped wave equation on metric graphs: The secular equation and asymptotic properties of eigenvalues and eigenfunctions

-The second step is to find a secular equation for a graph with edges of length one with coupling given by~(\ref{eq-coupling}).
+\begin{proof}[Proof of Theorem~\ref{thm-justif}] Now we find a secular equation for a graph with edges of length one with coupling given by~(\ref{eq-coupling}).
 We construct a flower-like model which is similar to the case studied for quantum graphs \cite{Ku1, EL2, DEL}.
 The main idea, which we shall now describe, is very simple.
-For a general graph with $N$ edges of unit length, one considers a one-vertex model with $N$ loops also of unit length; the coupling matrix $U$ is, in a suitably chosen basis, block diagonal with blocks corresponding to the vertex coupling matrices.
+For a general graph with $N$ edges of unit length, one considers a one-vertex model with $N$ loops, also of unit length; the coupling matrix $U$ is, in a suitably chosen basis, block diagonal with blocks corresponding to the vertex coupling matrices.
 The Hamiltonian on the original graph is unitarily equivalent to the Hamiltonian on the flower-like graph and hence every such graph can be described by this model.
 On each of the edges of the graph we take linear combinations of solutions of the form~(\ref{eq-asymp}) as described below; the indices $j$ denoting a particular edge are added where needed.
-We find